Cross-Subject Statistical Shift Estimation for Generalized Electroencephalography-based Mental Workload Assessment: Results and Discussion

-Similarly to the conditional shift analysis, in Fig. \ref{fig:cov_shift} we show boxplots for the estimated marginal shift computed 30 times for the considered normalization procedures.
-It is important to highlight that higher values of marginal shift (i.e. high $d_{\mathcal{H}}$) indicate a higher accuracy on pair-wise cross-subject classification; as such, discriminating data from two subjects in the PSD feature space consists in an easier task, and this contributes to higher cross-subject variability.
-From Fig.~\ref{fig:cov_shift}, we observe that subject-wise feature whitening decreased the estimated marginal shift, while baseline 1 and 2 normalization increased it.
+Similarly to the conditional shift analysis, we show in Figures \ref{fig:tread_cov_shift} and \ref{fig:bike_cov_shift} boxplots for the estimated aggregated marginal shift computed 30 times for all the considered normalization procedures, for treadmill and bike conditions, respectively.
+It is important to highlight that higher values of marginal shift (i.e., high $d_{\mathcal{H}}$) indicate a higher accuracy on pair-wise cross-subject classification.
+As such, discriminating data from two subjects in the PSD feature space consists in an easier task, and this contributes to higher cross-subject variability.
+We observe that for both treadmill and bike cases, subject-wise feature whitening decreased the estimated marginal shift, while baseline 1 and 2 normalization increased it.
 Intuitively, we expected z-score normalization to decrease the marginal shift, as the normalized features for all subjects have equal first and second order statistics.
 On the other hand, according to previous results on baseline normalization for EEG features, we expected that both baseline 1 and baseline 2 methods would make it more difficult for the classifier to discriminate subjects in the PSD feature space.